karpatic/molmotest/README.md

 The IPYNB is where I wrote my tests.

-This code is useful if you your model needs to use the CPU.
+This code is useful if your model needs to use the CPU.

 The example on the allenai/molmo huggingface page is otherwise non-compatible and needed to be reworked as it uses the GPU.